-Whether you’re having a large wedding or eloping, couples are increasingly customizing their big day with personal touches — and that includes having a friend or family member officiate their wedding in NYC.
+Are your best friends getting married and asking you to become a wedding officiant in NYC to marry them?
+Have you been invited to marry a couple, but you have no idea how to become a marriage officiant?
+Whether it’s for a large wedding or intimate elopement, couples are increasingly customizing their big day with personal touches — and that includes having a friend or family member officiate their wedding in New York.

-But how does one become a wedding officiant in NYC?
+But you might have questions about how one becomes a wedding officiant in NYC.
+Do you have to live in New York?
 Can one really get ordained online and have the marriage be legal?
-The answers: surprisingly easily, and yes.
-Here’s the easiest way to officiate a wedding officiant in NYC:
+The answers: no, and yes.

 In order to be eligible to officiate a wedding in NYC, if you’re not already a minister or clergy member, or a federal or state judge, the easiest way to become a wedding officiant is get ordained online.
 A quick Google search will turn up multiple online “churches” that — surprise! — are actually recognized.